 The NC reviews the size of the Board and recommends that the optimum board size should not exceed 12.
 The NC regularly reviews the balance and mix of expertise, skills and attributes of the Directors in order to meet the business and governance needs of the Group.Process for selection of new Directors

 The NC shortlists candidates with the appropriate profile for nomination or re-nomination and recommends them to the Board for approval.
 It looks out for suitable candidates to ensure continuity of Board talent.
-Some of the selection criteria used are integrity, independent mindedness, diversity of competencies, ability to commit time and effort to the Board, track record of good decision-making, experience in high-performing companies and financial literacy.
+Some of the selection criteria used are integrity, independent-mindedness, diversity, ability to commit time and effort to the Board, track record of good decision-making, experience in high-performing companies and financial literacy.
 The Committee may seek advice from external search consultants where necessary.

 The appointment of Directors is also in accordance with Section 10 of the Newspaper and Printing Presses Act (Cap 206).

-The Board does not appoint alternate directors, as recommended by Guideline 4.5 of the Code.Directors' time commitment
+The Board does not have alternate directors as recommended by Guideline 4.5 of the Code.Directors' time commitment

 The NC has adopted internal guidelines addressing competing time commitments that arise when Directors serve on multiple boards and have other principal commitments.
 As a guide, Directors should not have more than six listed company board representations and other principal commitments.